thunderbird2009/software_designs/ADAP/task_execution_subsystem.md

 ## **10. Scalability and Performance Considerations**

+Most application services within this subsystem are designed to be stateless, allowing them to be scaled horizontally with ease.
+The true scalability and performance challenges, therefore, lie in managing the underlying stateful data layer and ensuring the system remains responsive under heavy write loads.
+This section outlines the key strategies for achieving this, from handling high data volumes and mitigating write contention, to scaling read performance and using asynchronous processing to maintain a fast, resilient, and responsive user experience.

 ### **10.1.
 Scaling for Data Volume**

 As the platform grows, the sheer volume of data, particularly in the `Judgments` and `Units` tables, will become the primary bottleneck.
 A single database instance will eventually fail to handle the write throughput and storage requirements.
 To address this, a horizontal sharding strategy is essential.
 The core principle is to co-locate all data related to a single task to ensure that our high-frequency transactions remain on a single shard, avoiding the complexity and performance penalty of distributed transactions.